Hawker Hurricane: Battle of Britain

 From 10 July to 11 August 1940, RAF fighters fired at 114 German bombers and shot down 80, a destruction ratio of 70%.
 Against the Bf 109, the RAF fighters attacked 70 and shot down 54 of these, a ratio of 77%.
-It has been suggested that part of the success of the British fighters was possibly due to the use of the de Wilde incendiary round.
+Part of the success of the British fighters possibly was due to the use of the de Wilde incendiary round.
 The Hurricane with the highest number of kills during the Battle of Britain was P3308, a Mk.I, flown between 15 August and 7 October 1940 by RAF (auxiliary) pilot Archie McKellar of 605 Squadron.
 He is credited with 21 kills, 19 of those in a Hurricane during the Battle of Britain.
-On 7 October he is credited with shooting down five Bf 109s, making him one of only two RAF pilots (the other being Brian Carbury of New Zealand) to become an "ace in a day" during the Battle of Britain.
+On 7 October, he is credited with shooting down five Bf 109s, making him one of only two RAF pilots (the other being Brian Carbury of New Zealand) to become an "ace in a day" during the Battle of Britain.
 During his brief fighting career, McKellar earned the DSO, DFC & Bar.
 McKellar has remained in relative obscurity in Battle of Britain history, as he was killed in action one day after the date set by the War Ministry (after the war) as the official end date for the Battle of Britain.
 He died on 1 November 1940 while taking on a superior number of Bf 109s.

-As in the Spitfire, the Merlin engine suffered from negative-G cut-out, a problem not cured until the introduction of Miss Shilling's orifice in early 1941.
+As in the Spitfire, the Merlin engine suffered from negative-g cut-out, a problem not cured until the introduction of Miss Shilling's orifice in early 1941.

 303 squadron pilots.
 L-R: F/O Ferić, F/Lt Lt Kent, F/O Grzeszczak, P/O Radomski, P/O Zumbach, P/O Łokuciewski, F/O Henneberg, Sgt Rogowski, Sgt Szaposznikow (in 1940).

-The only Battle of Britain Victoria Cross, and the only one awarded to a member of Fighter Command during the war, was awarded to Flight Lieutenant James Brindley Nicolson of 249 Squadron as a result of an action on 16 August 1940 when his section of three Hurricanes was "bounced" from above by Bf 110 fighters.
+The only Battle of Britain Victoria Cross, and the only one awarded to a member of Fighter Command during the war, was awarded to Flight Lieutenant James Brindley Nicolson of 249 Squadron as a result of an action on 16 August 1940, when his section of three Hurricanes was "bounced" from above by Bf 110 fighters.
 All three were hit simultaneously.
 Nicolson was badly wounded, and his Hurricane was damaged and engulfed in flames.
 While attempting to leave the cockpit, Nicolson noticed that one of the Bf 110s had overshot his aircraft.
 He returned to the cockpit, which by now was in an inferno, engaged the enemy, and may have shot down the Bf 110.
 (Note: As far as can be determined, no Messerschmitt Bf 110 crashes on land for 16 August 1940 could be attributed to Nicolson, although Nicolson himself believed the 110 crashed into the sea.)
 Afterward, he parachuted to safety, although he was mistakenly shot at by the Home Guard after landing.